Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Acknowledgements

 \section{Acknowledgements}

+The authors sincerely thank an anonymous reviewer for insightful comments and suggestions that helped to improve the draft.
 BP gratefully acknowledges financial support from the Government of India under the project project ANRF/ARG/2025/000535/PS.
 BP also thanks IUCAA, Pune for support received through the Associateship Programme.
 AD acknowledges Harish-Chandra Research Institute, Allahabad for support provided through a postdoctoral fellowship.
 The authors extend their gratitude to the Virgo Consortium for providing public access to their simulation data.
 The EAGLE simulations were performed using the DiRAC-2 facility at Durham, managed by the ICC, and the PRACE facility Curie based in France at TGCC, CEA, Bruy\`{e}res-le-Ch\^{a}tel.